ztzoff.tech

 Mar 24, 2026

-What a real user broke on day twelve that no spec would have caught
+What a real user breaks by day twelve that no spec would catch

-Why we put a real user inside the system in week 2, and the kinds of architecture decisions that get rewritten when we do.
+Why a real user belongs inside the system by week 2 — and the kinds of architecture decisions they force into the open that no spec would catch.

 A proof of concept that nobody outside the build team has touched is not a proof.
 It is a slide deck with a working demo attached.
-By week two of every engagement, we put a real human inside whatever exists so far and watch them use it.
+By week two of a build, we put a real human inside whatever exists so far and watch them use it.

 Who the user is